Catalyst-Swarm/.github/profile/readme.md

 🔷 Our work is very wide and is made up of several people, of different nationalities, origins and social contexts.
 In other words, it is a very ***heterogeneous and versatile team***, since each one has a performance that is more harmonious with what they have skills and, above all, interests.

 🔶 Swarm's philosophy is different.
 The important thing for Swarm, is to promote change, through the work of autonomous and truly engaged individuals.
-You can better understand the inner workings of the group in [this](https://github.com/Catalyst-Swarm/.github/blob/2c0a9bad775d47f06975a1f11fc63a117bad0a5e/README.md).
+You can better understand the inner workings of the group in [this link](https://github.com/Catalyst-Swarm/.github/blob/2c0a9bad775d47f06975a1f11fc63a117bad0a5e/README.md).

 <h1 align="left">Our GitBooks</h3>